alangrainger/share-note/CONTRIBUTING.md

 | `share_title` | string | Source of the title when "Frontmatter property" is the configured title source. |
 | `share_expires` | string | Per-note expiry, e.g. `"7 days"` (units: `minute`, `hour`, `day`, `month`).
 Overrides the global default. |

-Always read these through `plugin.field(YamlField.x)` — never hardcode `"share_link"`, because the prefix is user-configurable.
+Always build these via `buildFieldKey(yamlField, YamlField.x)` from `src/domain/field-keys.ts` — never hardcode `"share_link"`, because the prefix is user-configurable. `SharePlugin.field(key)` and `ShareService.field(key)` are one-line delegates to that helper.

 ### File deduplication is core, not optimisation

 The check-files-then-upload-missing pattern in `API.processQueue` is the whole reason re-shares are fast.
 The plugin sends `{hash, filetype, byteLength}` for every queued item; the server returns a URL for the ones it already has, and the plugin only POSTs the missing bytes. **Don't introduce code paths that bypass `check-files` and upload directly.** The one fully unguarded upload path is `createNote` itself — the rendered HTML always uploads, because by definition it's per-note.
 (CSS uploads via `api.upload()` skip a fresh `check-files` call, but they're still gated client-side by comparing `cssHash` against the value `check-files` returned earlier in the run — see step 9.)

-CSS is gated separately (`isForceUpload || !this.cssResult`) — see "How it works" step 9.
+CSS is gated separately (`!options.isForceUpload && cssResult` short-circuits inside `uploadCss`) — see "How it works" step 9.

 ### Build & release